Emmy Noether: Habilitation and Noether's theorem

-In early 1915, Noether was invited to return to the University of Göttingen by David Hilbert and Felix Klein.
+In early 1915, Noether was invited to return to the University of Göttingen by Hilbert and Felix Klein.
 Their effort to recruit her was initially blocked by the philologists and historians among the philosophical faculty, who insisted that women should not become privatdozenten.
 In a joint department meeting on the matter, one faculty member protested: "What will our soldiers think when they return to the university and find that they are required to learn at the feet of a woman?"
-Hilbert, who believed Noether's qualifications were the only important issue and that the sex of the candidate was irrelevant, objected with indignation and scolded those protesting her habilitation.
+Hilbert, who believed Noether's qualifications were the only important issue and that gender was irrelevant, objected with indignation and scolded those protesting her habilitation.
 His exact words have not been preserved, but his objection is often said to have included the remark that the university was "not a bathhouse".
-According to Pavel Alexandrov's recollection, faculty members' opposition to Noether was based not just in sexism, but also in their objections to her social-democratic political beliefs and Jewish ancestry.
+Pavel Alexandrov recalled that faculty members' opposition to Noether was based not just in sexism, but also in their objections to her social-democratic political beliefs and Jewish ancestry.

 David Hilbert invited Noether to join Göttingen mathematics department in 1915, challenging the views of some of his colleagues that a woman should not teach at a university.

 Noether left for Göttingen in late April; two weeks later her mother died suddenly in Erlangen.
-She had previously received medical care for an eye condition, but its nature and impact on her death is unknown.
-At about the same time, Noether's father retired and her brother joined the German Army to serve in World War I. She returned to Erlangen for several weeks, mostly to care for her aging father.
+She had previously received medical care for an eye condition, but its nature and relation to her death is unknown.
+Around the same time, Noether's father retired and her brother joined the German Army to serve in World War I. She returned to Erlangen for several weeks, mostly to care for her aging father.

-During her first years teaching at Göttingen, she did not have an official position and was not paid.
-Her lectures often were advertised under Hilbert's name, and Noether would provide "assistance".
+During her first years teaching at Göttingen, she had no official position and was not paid.
+Her lectures often were advertised under Hilbert's name, with Noether providing "assistance".